- China’s Agriculture under Mao Zedong

 That said, China’s ability to maintain continued growth in agricultural output is under threat unless there is further reform in the agricultural sector.
 Increased urbanization, plateauing yields, water shortages, small farm sizes and uncertain property laws are all making it difficult for China to continue to increase agricultural production.
-China’s 12th Five Year Plan (2011-2015) recognizes these challenges.
-Investing in hybrid seed research, repairing irrigation infrastructure, reclaiming rural land that has been lost to environmental degradation, and improving land contract law have all been stated as clear priorities.
+China’s 13th Five Year Plan (2016-2020) recognizes these challenges.
+Investing in hybrid seed research, repairing and improving on irrigation infrastructure, reclaiming rural land that has been lost to environmental degradation, shoring food safety mechanisms, expanding agricultural mechanization, and increasing the use of agricultural technology in order to improve yields have all been stated as clear priorities.
 The plan also recognizes the continued need to invest in rural areas of the country, so that China’s remaining farmers can earn a reasonable living and adequately invest in their children’s future within and beyond the farm sector.
-What China’s 12th Five Year Plan does not discuss is its growing agricultural footprint in Africa.
-To date, China has developed agricultural aid projects in more than 40 African countries and recently large Chinese agricultural companies have been employed to help sustain Sino-African agricultural aid initiatives.

 When the PRC was founded in 1949 its new leaders continued to support a policy of agricultural self-reliance.
 This agricultural policy was driven by Mao Zedong’s view that the post-World War II order, with its corresponding American ascendancy, was potentially aggressive and imperialistic.
 Under this view dependency on grain imports risked making China vulnerable to having its food needs being turned into a weapon against it.
 In addition, Mao wished to use his country’s limited foreign exchange resources to purchase industrial plant and equipment rather than food, aiming for rapid industrialization.
 Indeed, until the famine caused by the Great Leap Forward (1958-1961), China exported grain to the Soviet Union in order to purchase plant and heavy equipment, at the expense of providing adequate per capita calories for its citizens at home.